SEO Content Optimizer 8/10

 Our Verdict

 Surfer SEO is the gold standard for data-driven content optimization.
 If you're an agency selling SEO services or a content team that needs quantifiable proof that content is optimized, Surfer's Content Score is the most reliable metric in the industry.
-The $49/mo price tag is justified if you're publishing 10+ articles per month.
+The $49/mo Discovery plan is the cheapest entry point, but most serious users will need the $99/mo Standard plan or higher to get full Surfy AI assistance and integrations.

 This review contains affiliate links.
 See our affiliate disclosure for details.